ECS-CS/html/Q4-CapstoneProject-W01D01.md

 ## FIN

 If you completed every step correctly, our HTML document should look like this.
-All of this code, should be in the **HTML** section in CodePen.
+All of this code, should be in the **HTML section in CodePen**.

 ```html
 <html>